argenkuz/OOPArgenKulzhanovAssigment4/README.md

 ### `UserUtil` Class

-- **Purpose**: Provides utility methods for generating user IDs, passwords, and emails, and for validating passwords and emails.
+- **Purpose**: Offers useful techniques for creating user IDs, passwords, and emails as well as for email and password validation.
 - **Methods**:
   - `generate_user_id()`: Generates a new user ID.
   - `generate_password()`: Generates a strong password.